mehmetsinann/quickform/README.md

 # QuickForm

 QuickForm is a mobile application that allows users to create video-based forms.
 Users can record a video while asking a question and create a form with multiple questions.
 These forms can then be shared with other users, who can respond to each question by recording their own videos.
-The main goal of the application is to facilitate video-based form creation and response collection.
+The main goal of the application is to facilitate video-based form creation and response collection. <br /> [Watch Demo](https://drive.google.com/file/d/1fDX404tfJ2-HF3uJFYSJCu-c162h9x8_/view?usp=sharing)

 ## Features